eigenfoo/old-eigenfoo.github.io/_posts/2021-09-27-tornado-websockets.md

   alive and allowing dropped connections to be detected and closed.
 - The `callback=self.maybe_retry_connection` is [run on a future `WebSocketClientConnection`](https://github.com/tornadoweb/tornado/blob/1db5b45918da8303d2c6958ee03dbbd5dc2709e9/tornado/websocket.py#L1654-L1655).
-  Here, we simply get the `future.result()` (i.e. the WebSocket client connection itself) — I don't actually do anything with the `self.connection`, but you could if you wanted.
+  `websocket_connect` doesn't actually establish the connection directly, but rather returns a future.
+Hence, we try to get the `future.result()` itself (i.e. the WebSocket client connection) — I don't actually do anything with the `self.connection`, but you could if you wanted.
 In the event of an exception while doing that, we assume there's a problem with the WebSocket connection and retry `connect_and_read` after 3 seconds.
 This all has the effect of recovering gracefully if the WebSocket is dropped or `server.py` experiences a brief outage for whatever reason (both of which are probably inevitable for long-running apps using WebSockets).

 <script src="https://gist.github.com/eigenfoo/341f6c6c578d34120bccc4229e434377.js"></script>